 When we first got started on making Neapolitan New York Style Pizza Dough we were just using all-purpose flour from the grocery store.
 After researching more on flours we were led to try higher protein flours like Bob’s Red Mill Artisan Bread Flour and King Arthur’s Bread Flour.
 Both of which are really good pizza crust flour.

-But we still weren’t getting that bite that we wanted (where the skin of the crust is a bit more tough and crunchy but the inside is still moist) until we stumbled on an internet thread that recommended Caputo 00 Pizzeria Flour from Naples, Italy.
+But we still weren’t getting that bite that we wanted (where the skin of the crust is a bit tougher and crunchy but the inside is still moist) until we stumbled on an internet thread that recommended Caputo 00 Pizzeria Flour from Naples, Italy.

 So we ordered some from Amazon (link above) and excitedly made up our first batch using this pizza dough recipe.
 It was good but it was tough.
 The high-protein Caputo was definitely what we were after but we ended up mixing it with either the Bob’s Red Mill or the King Arthur flour.